professional bio

 Christine L’Abbé

 Christine’s path was profoundly shaped by her experience as the mother of two daughters, including Gabi, who lives with Rett syndrome, a rare neurological and developmental condition.
-Parenting a medically complex child within healthcare systems transformed Christine’s understanding of resilience, identity, and the powerful role emotional safety and relational attunement play in healing.
-These experiences became the catalyst for her life’s work: helping families and professionals expand how they see children—and, in doing so, expand what becomes possible.
+Navigating complex healthcare and rehabilitation systems transformed her understanding of resilience, identity, caregiver adaptation, and the powerful role relational environments play in shaping how children and families experience care, connection, and possibility.

 Christine has been featured on Dr. Shefali Tsabary’s Parenting Mastery Summit and in Brainz Magazine, and has appeared on CTV, TVA, and Global News.
 She is also the author of the children’s book Our Superpowers: Celebrating Differently-Abled Kids and Their Siblings.